 Florida Highway Patrol Trooper Receives Roadway Designation

-~ A portion of I-75 in Broward county named in remembrance of State Trooper ~
+~ A portion of Interstate 75 in Columbia County was named in remembrance of FHP Sergeant George A. Brown III ~

 Lake City, Fla. – Today, a portion of Interstate 75 between mile markers 418 and 423 in Columbia County was named in remembrance of fallen Florida Highway Patrol (FHP) Sergeant George A. Brown III.